kurtosis-tech/kurtosis/docs/docs/quickstart.md

 kurtosis service shell "$ENCLAVE_ID"
 ```

 If you have tab completion installed, press TAB.
-The service GUID of the NginX service will be completed (which in this case was `my-nginx-1669833787`, but yours will be different).
+The service UUID & name of the NginX service will be completed (which in this case was `my-nginx-1669833787`, but yours will be different).

 If you don't have tab completion installed, paste in the service GUID of the NginX service from the `enclave inspect` output above (which was `my-nginx-1669833787`, but yours will be different).

 :::tip
-Like enclave IDs, [all service GUID arguments][cli-reference] can be tab-completed.
+Like enclave IDs, [all service UUID arguments][cli-reference] can be tab-completed.
 :::

 Press ENTER, and you'll be logged in to a shell on the container: